Farranfore railway station: History

 The line to Valentia diverged from the Mallow/Dublin line to the south of the station, (Note: Farranfore station lies in an approximate north-south direction with the line to Dublin and Mallow to the south and the line to Tralee to the North.) and a bay platform adjacent to the west (down) platform was provided for trains to and from Valentia.
-In general trains to Valentia originated from Tralee and returned there, and were often timed to pass a Mallow-Tralee train in the opposite direction at Farrenfore.
+In general trains to Valentia originated from Tralee and returned there, and were often timed to pass a Mallow-Tralee train in the opposite direction at Farranfore.
 The usual procedure was for the Valentia train to use the bay (thus requiring a reversal either in or out) and for the main line train to use the down platform, even if an up train towards Mallow, thus enabling a cross-platform interchange between the two trains.

 The Farranfore–Valentia Harbour line closed on 1 February 1960.